ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step2.md

 Before building the application, on your skytap machine, go to **/home/skytap/PurpleCompute**.
 This is the home directory from where we run the lab:

-1. Login to your skytap machine.
+1. Login to your skytap machine on the NFS/Jumpbox vm image.
 2. Open your terminal.
-3. Enter `cd PurpleCompute`
+3. Enter `cd ~/PurpleCompute`

 ### Build the Liberty app

 #### Get the project repository

 You can clone the repository from its main GitHub repository page and checkout the appropriate branch for this version of the application.
+If you already completed a clone in Step 1 of this tutorial, skip that line in the below steps.

 1. `cd git`
 2. `git clone https://github.com/ibm-cloud-architecture/refarch-jee-customerorder.git`